contactandyc/another-c-library/10_binary_search_trees.md

 2. get the actual depth of n (n might be below the current level)
 3. if the node is at the current depth
    a. find the next peer at the same level.
-   b. compute an extra length of 2 if there is a right child of n
+   b. compute an extra length of 2 if there is a right child of n (one for the backslash and one for the vertical bar if the node needs pushed down).
    c. if there is a next peer and n's position + n's length + 1 + extra is greater than n2's position, push down the current node by increasing its depth and printing a vertical bar (and incrementing position because we wrote 1 byte).
    d. otherwise, print the key and add the length of the key to the position.
    e. set n to n2 (n2 may be NULL)